 Porter’s corner, hoping to see no more damage, threw in the towel signalling an end to a thrilling and back and forth bout.
 In that, Porter suffered his first career stoppage loss, as promised by the champion.

-In the victory, Terrence Crawford cements his place atop the welterweight division (at least alongside Errol Spence) by defeating Porter in a way that had never been seen.
+In the victory, Terence Crawford cements his place atop the Welterweight division (at least alongside Errol Spence) by defeating Porter in a way that had never been seen.
 Hopefully, Spence and Crawford will settle the conversation of the best Welterweight in the ring soon.